IEEE-SA STANDARDS BOARD BYLAWS

 5.3 Review cycles

 All IEEE standards should be reviewed as often as new information is available.
-Every year, the Secretary of the IEEE-SA Standards Board shall notify the standards liaison representative of the Sponsor of all active standards assigned to the Sponsor, the dates that such standards are scheduled to expire, and a reminder to consider such standards for revision.
+Every year, the Secretary of the IEEE-SA Standards Board shall notify the standards liaison representative of each Standards Committee of all active standards assigned to the Standards Committee, the dates that such standards are scheduled to expire, and a reminder to consider such standards for revision.

 Persons who have directly and materially affected interests and who have been, or could reasonably be expected to be, adversely affected by a standard within the IEEE’s jurisdiction, or by the lack of action in any part of the IEEE standardization process, shall have the right to appeal procedural actions or inactions, provided that the appellant shall have first exhausted the appeals procedures of any relevant subordinate committee or body before filing the procedural appeal with the IEEE-SA Standards Board.

 The IEEE Standards Association shall not provide an appeals process to resolve a disagreement about a technical decision.
-All technical decisions shall be made at or below the Sponsor level.
-Any person dissatisfied with a technical decision shall follow the procedures of the body that has made the decision and that body’s Sponsor to provide input on the technical decision, including, but not limited to, making a technical comment during the applicable comment submission and/or balloting period.
+All technical decisions shall be made at or below the Standards Committee level.
+Any person dissatisfied with a technical decision shall follow the procedures of the body that has made the decision and that body’s Standards Committee to provide input on the technical decision, including, but not limited to, making a technical comment during the applicable comment submission and/or balloting period.

 The IEEE-SA Standards Board shall not consider any claim that (i) is based solely on ethical considerations; (ii) does not seek to amend or reverse a decision of a lower body relating to the development or approval of a standard; or (iii) does not recommend remedial action or recommends remedial action not allowed by current IEEE-SA policies and procedures.